rc3500/ha-amber-deye-smappee-trading/README.md

 3. Verify your grid power and battery power sensors match the naming convention in the template sensors.

 ### 2. Frontend Setup
-Install the following via HACS:
+Install the following via HACS: Mushroom Cards, Power Flow Card Plus, Plotly Graph Card, and ApexCharts Card.
-* Mushroom Cards
-* Power Flow Card Plus
-* Plotly Graph Card
-* ApexCharts Card

 Paste the contents of `dashboard.yaml` into a new dashboard (Raw Configuration Editor).